Frequently Asked Questions

 Most programs are designed to be completed in two years.

-Students have a 7-year time limit for completing standard graduate programs and a 5-year limit for the MBA program.
+Students have a five-year time limit for completing graduate programs.
 Ask an advisor to help you develop your timeline for completion.

 UMUC requires you to provide proof that you meet the admission requirements of the graduate program you applied to.
 Some programs may have additional admission requirements and may request other documents.
 Official transcripts must be submitted by the end of the first term.
 Please visit http://www.umuc.edu/students/support/records/submit_transcripts.cfm for information on how to submit transcripts to UMUC.